WindyLab/LLM-RL-Papers/README.md

 <img src="./images/arXiv230801399.png" style="zoom:67%;" />

-Dynalang learns to use language to make predictions about future (text + image) observations and rewards, which helps it solve tasks.
+Dynalang learns to use language to make predictions about future (text + image) observations and rewards, which helps it solve tasks.
 Here, the authors show real model predictions in the HomeGrid environment.
 The agent has explored various rooms while receiving video and language observations from the environment.
 From the past text “the bottle is in the living room”, the agent predicts at timesteps 61-65 that it will see the bottle in the final corner of the living room.
 From the text ‘get the bottle” describing the task, the agent predicts that it will be rewarded for picking up the bottle.
 The agent can also predict future text observations: given the prefix “the plates are in the” and the plates it observed on the counter at timestep 30, the model predicts the most likely next token is “kitchen.”

 ***